christianjianelli/yaai/docs/openai/prompt_templates.md

-# ABAP AI Prompt Templates
+# yaai - ABAP AI tools - Prompt Templates

 This guide explains how to use the classes `ycl_aai_prompt` and `ycl_aai_prompt_template` to generate prompts from templates in ABAP AI.